 Evan has served as West Coast Recovery Centers’s admissions director for over 3 years and is passionate about assisting those that are struggling to find their path to recovery.
 Evan graduated from Cal Poly San Luis Obispo with a B.S. in Agribusiness Marketing.
 Shortly after completing his studies, Evan found found his own personal recovery and has enjoyed a lifestyle of connection and vitality for the last 4 years.
 As our Admissions Director Evan walks families and their loved ones through the pivotal process of determining the best course of action, even if West Coast is not the best fit for you or your loved one.

 As the Operations Manager at West Coast Recovery Center, Edward is responsible to oversee the many moving parts of an individualized treatment program.
-Edward is in recovery from a debilitating opiate addiction and brings a unique skill set to the team and the clients he serves; his professional background ranges from serving as an Emergency Medical Technician to being granted a professorship at the Cultural Center for Language where he taught English in Caracas, Venezuela for 2 years.
+Edward brings a unique skill set to the team and the clients he serves; his professional background ranges from serving as an Emergency Medical Technician to being granted a professorship at the Cultural Center for Language where he taught English in Caracas, Venezuela for 2 years.

 Such a vast spectrum of experiences illuminated to Edward the frailty and inherent value of each human life, the discrepancy of worldwide living conditions, and first-hand substance use treatment, Edward has developed a unique perspective that equates to a pure love for life and an opportunity to share in the collective, yet individualized path of recovery.